How to Create a Mintable SPL Token on Solana

 - Transfer or distribute tokens if needed.

-- Revoke or secure authority based on your tokenomics.
+- Keep, transfer, or revoke authority based on your tokenomics plan.